 Are Two Photographers Really Better Than One?

 This approach reminds me of some of those films made in the 60s.
 You’d get the see the action from several angles all at the same time.
-It’s actually just annoying to look at.
+It’s just annoying to watch.

 You’ll also get to photograph the groom getting ready as well as the bride.
-This is actually the bride’s idea and the groom isn’t really bothered and he’ll probably tell you not to go away.
+This is the bride’s idea, and the groom isn’t bothered, and he’ll probably tell you to go away.

-The biggest flaw in the second shooter argument is the better pictures.
+The most significant flaw in the second shooter argument is the better pictures.
 Really?
 I mean who is this second shooter?
-A spouse given a camera by the main photographer is popular - mainly because you don’t need to actually pay them.
+A spouse given a camera by the primary photographer is favourite - mainly because you don’t need actually to pay them.
 A student - handy because they’ll do it for the experience.
 A wannabe wedding photographer building up their portfolio - perfect because they’ll do it for free.
 Bit of a theme developing here.